Terms and Conditions of Sale

 ARTICLE 9.
 PERSONAL DATA

-The processing of data is described in the Privacy Policy available on the Website and summarized below.
+The processing of data is described in the Privacy Policy available on the Site and summarized below.

 9.3.
 Data collected